-Articles 29, 30 and 31 do not affect any requirement of the non-Convention law to the effect that the realisation or valuation of collateral securities or the calculation of any obligations must be conducted in a commercially reasonable manner.
+Articles 32, 33 and 34 do not affect any requirement of the non-Convention law to the effect that the realisation or valuation of collateral securities or the calculation of any obligations must be conducted in a commercially reasonable manner.

-Article 33 Top-up or substitution of collateral
+Article 36 Top-up or substitution of collateral

-1. Where a collateral agreement includes:

-(a) an obligation to deliver additional collateral securities:
+- 1. Where a collateral agreement includes: - (a) an obligation to deliver additional collateral securities:

-(i) in order to take account of changes in the value of the collateral provided under the collateral agreement or in the amount of the relevant obligations;
+(i) in order to take account of changes in the value of the collateral delivered under the collateral agreement or in the amount of the relevant obligations;

-(ii) in order to take account of any circumstances giving rise to an increase in the credit risk incurred by the collateral taker as determined by reference to objective criteria relating to the creditworthiness, financial performance or financial condition of the collateral provider or other person by whom the relevant obligations are owed;
+(ii) in order to take account of any circumstances giving rise to an increase in the credit risk incurred by the collateral taker as determined by reference to objective criteria relating to the creditworthiness, financial performance or financial condition of the collateral provider or other person by whom the relevant obligations are owed; or the delivery of securities or other assets as described in sub-paragraphs (a) and (b) of this paragraph shall not be treated as invalid, reversed or declared void solely on the basis that they are delivered during a prescribed period before, or on the day of but before, the commencement of an insolvency proceeding in respect of the collateral provider, or after the relevant obligations have been incurred.

-(iii) to the extent permitted by the non-Convention law, in any other circumstances specified in the collateral agreement.
+(iii) to the extent permitted by the non-Convention law, in any other circumstances specified in the collateral agreement; or